Holocene extinction

-The dodo became extinct during the mid-to-late 17th century because of habitat destruction, overhunting, and predation by introduced mammals.
+The dodo became extinct during the mid-to-late 17th century due to habitat destruction, overhunting, and predation by introduced mammals.
 It is an often-cited example of a human-driven extinction.

-The Holocene extinction, also referred to as the Anthropocene extinction or the sixth mass extinction, is an ongoing extinction event caused exclusively by human activities during the Holocene epoch.
-This extinction event spans numerous families of plants and animals, including mammals, birds, reptiles, amphibians, fish, and invertebrates, impacting both terrestrial and marine species.
-Widespread degradation of biodiversity hotspots such as coral reefs and rainforests has exacerbated the crisis.
-Many of these extinctions are undocumented, as the species are often undiscovered before their extinctions.
+The Holocene or Anthropocene extinction is an ongoing extinction event caused by human activity during the current geological epoch, impacting diverse families of plants and animals, including mammals, birds, reptiles, amphibians, fish, and invertebrates, as well as both terrestrial and marine species.
+It is sometimes also called the sixth extinction (though this can also describe the Capitanian).